neondatabase/neon-postgresql-expert/markdown/neon_documentation.md

 SHOW max_connections;
 ```

+For a table that shows the `max_connections` limit for each compute size in Neon, see [How to size your compute](/docs/manage/endpoints#how-to-size-your-compute).

 Even with the largest compute size, the `max_connections` limit may not be sufficient for some applications, such as those that use serverless functions.
 To increase the number of connections that Neon supports, you can use _connection pooling_.
 All Neon plans, including the [Neon Free Tier](/docs/introduction/plans#free-tier), support connection pooling.

 ## Connection pooling